Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 Make your own cat food [10 recipes]

-Calorie information is also provided so you can choose the best options for your cat.
+The calorie information is also provided so you can choose the best options for your cat.
 To find out how many calories your cat needs daily , you can read this article.

-tuna treats
+Tuna treats

 • Ingredients: 120 g tuna (drained), 1 egg, 1/2 tsp sunflower oil, 30 g oat flour

-• Calories: about 317 kcal
+• Calories: approx. 317 kcal

-Chicken Hearts with Egg and Rice
+Chicken hearts with egg and rice

 • Preparation: Lightly fry the chicken hearts, mix in the egg and rice and serve.

-• Calories: about 388 kcal
+• Calories: approx. 388 kcal

 • Ingredients: 150 g chicken or beef, 1 tbsp carrot cubes or small broccoli florets (approx. 10 g), 1 tsp cooked rice, 1/2 tsp linseed oil